scala/docs.scala-lang/scala3/new-in-scala3.md

 - The [Scala 3 Book]({% link _overviews/scala3-book/introduction.md %}) targets developers new to the Scala language.
 - The [Syntax Summary][syntax-summary] provides you with a formal description of the new syntax.
 - The [Language Reference][reference] gives a detailed description of the changes from Scala 2 to Scala 3.
-- The [Migration Guide][migration] provides you with all of the information, necessary to move from Scala 2 to Scala 3.
+- The [Migration Guide][migration] provides you with all of the information necessary to move from Scala 2 to Scala 3.

 ## That's new in Scala 3
 Scala 3 is a complete overhaul of the Scala language.
 At its core, many aspects